List of laws and reports on LGBT rights in the Republic of Ireland: Civil Registration Act 2019

 This act has a number of unrelated provisions.
 One of the provisions is to make technical changes to the law to allow some female couples to have their details registered in the register of births, where they have a child in common.
 This bill applies only to female couples where they conceive in an Irish fertility clinic using an identifiable donor.
 Male couples are excluded from this bill as are couples where a person in the relationship is undergoing a gender transition.
 Same-sex couples who use a donor from abroad or use surrogacy are not recognised.

 Parental Leave and Benefit Act 2019

 Due to an anomaly in the law, male same-sex couples were not able to receive adoption leave and benefits although they were allowed to apply to adopt children.
 This law corrects that anomaly.
 This law gave parental leave to all couples (opposite sex, same sex, married, civil partnered, cohabiting) who have a child by natural means or who are having a child under donor conceived child.
 Adoption leave is 24 weeks leave from work paid through social welfare in order to allow a prospective parent bond with their newly adopted child.

+National LGBTI+ Inclusion Strategy 2019

+Following the Youth Strategy, a National Strategy was developed and launched for 2019 – 2021.
+As part of its vision, four thematic pillars were developed where LGBTI+ people are visible and included, treated equally, healthy, safe and supported.
+The strategy covers a wide range of government departments and agencies.
+A committee made up of government departments, agencies, NGOs and LGBTI+ representative organisations will oversee the implementation of the strategy.